 6. This Chamber is presently planning three national Public Service Announcements (PSA's) that will be sent to television, satellite and cable television networks to promote vacationing on Route 66, and the 30 sec. and mini-ads will also be posted on the Chamber's website (and on YouTube) for viewing by anyone in the world at any time.
 Links to these promotional videos will also be posted on many Route 66 websites, and on Chamber member's websites as well.

 7. The Chamber will consider ways in which existing community events might benefit from the additional publicity that such events receive nationally in the Route 66 Chamber Newsletter, website, etc..
-Also, we encourage the staging of Route 66 (family) Heritage Festivals in Route 66 communities.
+Also, we encourage the staging of Route 66 (family) Heritage Festivals in Route 66 communities and are promoting the Mother Road around the world!

-8. Because the Route is over 2000 miles long, our goal is to bring the Route 66 Chamber of Commerce to the businesses by way of our custom-designed RV home/office.
-We travel the Route during the summers, and traveling in other states during the winter...making presentations to (and recruiting) RV'ers to help spread the word as Chamber Ambassadors, and giving talks to local media outlets, schools and civic groups, etc. And while we are on the road, we will be posting details updates on our Newsletter every few days.
+8. Because the Route is over 2000 miles long, our goal is to bring the Route 66 Chamber of Commerce to the business's front doors.
+We travel the Route year-round...making presentations to (and recruiting) folks to help spread the word as Chamber Ambassadors, and by giving talks to local media outlets, schools and civic groups, etc. And while we are on the road, we will be posting details updates on our Facebook page every few days.

 As you can see, running the "longest" Chamber of Commerce in the world will take